 Achievements and Flaws of Wu Qi

-He was extremely obsessed with power and had tried everything to gain and realize his political dreams.
+He was extremely obsessed with power and had tried everything to realize his political dreams.
 His flaws, indeed, were quite obvious and critical.

 You Might Also Like: